Join the Read‑To‑Cure Challenge 2018!

 You can donate directly to our efforts here.

-Reading Eggs CEO Matthew Sandblom says, “There are 120 reading lessons and 212 comprehension lessons in the Reading Eggs programme.
+Reading Eggs CEO Matthew Sandblom says, “There are 120 reading lessons and 212 comprehension lessons in the Reading Eggs program.
 The lessons are designed to be fun, interactive and highly engaging,” says Sandblom.
 “We're keen to come together with the Humpty Dumpty Foundation to inspire young kids to take action and help out other kids.
 The most special part about the Read‑To‑Cure Challenge is how motivated so many young kids are to help others just like them who are going through a tough time.”

 Mr Sandblom noted that the Challenge will not only help support a vital cause, it will also help Australian and New Zealand children build their literacy skills and get excited about reading books.